MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-B-Common-Carrier-Services/part-25-Satellite-Communications/subpart-A-General/section-25.103.md

 *Ancillary Terrestrial Component (ATC) mobile terminal.* A terrestrial mobile facility used to transmit communications to or receive communications from an ancillary terrestrial component base station or a space station.

-*Blanket license.* A license for multiple fixed or mobile earth stations or SDARS terrestrial repeaters that may be operated anywhere within a geographic area specified in the license, or for multiple non-geostationary-orbit space stations.
+*Blanket license.* A license for:

+(1) Multiple earth stations in the FSS or MSS, or for SDARS terrestrial repeaters, that may be operated anywhere within a geographic area specified in the license; or

+(2) For multiple space stations in non-geostationary-orbit.

 *Conventional C-band.* The 3700-4200 MHz (space-to-Earth) and 5925-6425 MHz (Earth-to-space) FSS frequency bands.